code-future/React-Chatter/README.md

     newMsgRef.set(message);
     ```

+    - [ ] Make sure to import firebase at the top of the file!

     - [ ] Test out your chat!
 Bonus: if you want to clear out your chat input after you send a message, create a function in `App.jsx` that clears `this.state.chatInput` and then pass that function into `ChatInput` as props.
+Be sure to remeber to bind the function in the constructor of `App`!

 Bonus: